Managed IT Services Partners

 - Office 365: Access email, store and share files, communicate with your coworkers or students, schedule meetings, track your to-do lists and more by integrating applications and downloading them on up to five devices.
 Some key communication tools from Office 365:

 - Skype for Business: Connect and meet virtually.
 You can have calls forwarded to your mobile device for convenience.
 Skype. *We recommend using Skype for business purposes instead of Zoom.
 We want to keep CarmenZoom free of non-academic traffic so it is available for classes and other academic needs.
+Visit our Knowledge Base to learn how to get the most out of Skype for Business and how to fix common problems.

 - Microsoft Teams: Use Teams for group collaboration, chat and as a platform hub.